ibm-cloud-docs/codeengine/environment-vars.md

    * Set up your [{{site.data.keyword.codeengineshort}} CLI](/docs/codeengine?topic=codeengine-install-cli) environment.
    * [Create and work with a project](/docs/codeengine?topic=codeengine-manage-project).

-Create and update environment variables for your app as follows:
+Create and update environment variables for your app as follows,

 * To create and set an environment variable for your app, use the `--env` option with the [`app create`](/docs/codeengine?topic=codeengine-cli#cli-application-create) or [`app update`](/docs/codeengine?topic=codeengine-cli#cli-application-update) command.
 The following example creates the `myapp` application that uses the `ibmcom/codeengine` image, and defines the `envA` and `envB` environment variables.